-AISMA accountants currently advise in the order of 12,000 GPs in 3,000 practices, as well as salaried GPs, locums, specialists and consultants.
+AISMA accountants currently advise over 3,800 GP practices, as well as salaried GPs, locums, specialists and consultants.

 To qualify as an AISMA accountant, members must meet demanding requirements set by the Association.
 These include regular peer reviews to ensure standards continue to be upheld.
 As a result, AISMA accountants are amongst the best advisers on the accounting, finance, taxation, practice management and pension issues affecting doctors today.

 For doctors seeking to grasp the opportunities arising from the new era of healthcare commissioning, AISMA accountants provide expert advice on funding, financial modelling, contract documentation and negotiations with the CCG.

 By pooling statistical data from medical practices across the UK and continually sharing and exchanging expertise and knowledge, AISMA accountants have unrivalled financial intelligence on what makes the most profitable, well-managed medical practice.